ThiaagoMP/minecraft-music-player/README.md

 # minecraft-music-player
-A portable minecraft player that converts PCM streams to OGG files using AVENCODER
+A portable minecraft player that converts PCM streams to OGG files using Av-Encoder (Ffmpeg)

 ## Summary
 * [Dev Note](#devnote)